Skip to main content

 Q: Why did my exhaust fan just stop working?

 A: There can be several reasons for this.
-Some are: the belt could have broken; the motor may have over-heated or died; there could be an issue with the electrical.
+Some are: the belt could have broken; the motor may have over-heated or died; there could be an electrical issue.

 Q: Why is my kitchen smoky?